Henry Baldwin (judge): Views

-Baldwin was personally involved in cases deciding the issue of slavery.
+Baldwin was personally involved in cases on the issue of slavery.
 In the case of Johnson v.
 Tompkins, 13 F. Cas.
 840 (C.C.E.D.
 Pa.
 1833), he instructed the jury that although slavery's existence "is abhorrent to all our ideas of natural right and justice," the jury must respect the legal status of slavery.
 He was the sole dissenter in the case United States v.
 The Amistad, in which Associate Justice Joseph Story delivered the Court's decision to free the 36 kidnapped African adults and children who were on board the schooner, La Amistad.
 In Groves v.
 Slaughter, 40 U.S. (15 Pet.)
 449 (1841), Justice Baldwin emphatically expressed his opinion that, as a matter of constitutional law, slaves are property, not persons.

 In another federal case, Baldwin interpreted the Privileges and Immunities Clause of the Constitution.
 That case was Magill v.
 Brown, 16 Fed.
 Cas.
 408 (C.C.E.D.
 Pa.
 1833), in which Baldwin stated: "We must take it therefore as a grant by the people of the state in convention, to the citizens of all the other states of the Union, of the privileges and immunities of the citizens of this state."
 This eventually became the view accepted by the Supreme Court, and remains so.
 He also interpreted the Clause that way, in dictum, when speaking for the Court in Rhode Island v.
 Massachusetts, 37 U.S. (12 Pet.)
 657, 751 (1838) (each State "by the Constitution has agreed that those of any other state shall enjoy rights, privileges, and immunities in each, as its own do").

 Even though Baldwin's opinions on the Court and his treatise were politically, jurisprudentially contrary to Marshall's overarching influence on the Court, he was a friend and admirer of Chief John Marshall.
 He wrote of Marshall that "no commentator ever followed the text more faithfully, or ever made a commentary more accordant with its strict intention and language."
 Baldwin was at Marshall's bedside when the old Chief Justice died in 1835.

 In 1837, Baldwin authored a treatise titled A General View of the Origin and Nature of the Constitution and Government of the United States: Deduced from the Political History and Condition of the Colonies and States.
 Baldwin opposed the two prevailing schools of Constitutional interpretation: the strict constructionists and the school of liberal interpretation.
 Likewise, his views followed a middle course between the extremes of states' rights on the one hand, and nationalism on the other hand.